angry-goose-initiative/irve/README.md

 ### xrve

-Developed alongside/before/after xrve
+Developed alongside/before/after but mostly after eventually IRVE (that was a mouthful)

-Licensed in the same way
+Licensed in the same way :)

 ### rv32esim

 Based in part on JZJ's old rv32esim

 I (John Jekel) freely release that old code under the MIT License too!

+### Nick's Old Emulation Code

+This served as a good base for parts of IRVE.
+Thanks Nick!

 ### jzjcoresoftware